yuanqing/create-figma-plugin/README.md

 }
 ```

-The exported function receives the `config` object used by `create-figma-plugin`, and must return a new configuration object to be used.
+The exported function receives the `config` object created by `create-figma-plugin`.
+The function must return the new configuration object to be used.

 ---